4.83 from 28 votes

 To make the brownies

-• Preheat oven to 350 degrees and line a 9×13 inch baking pan with parchment paper.
+• Preheat oven to 350 degrees F and line a 9×13 inch baking pan with parchment paper.
 Spray with non-stick spray and set aside.

 • In a medium bowl, whisk together flour, cocoa powder, baking soda, and salt.
 Set aside.